 - What are the short- and long-term economic effects of disruptions caused by the pandemic?
 How have these effects varied by budget size, mission type, geography, and other organizational factors? - What factors are associated closely with the resilience of an arts organization, and the ability to survive and thrive after pandemics or natural or human-made disasters?
-What factors are associated in particular with the resilience capability of arts organizations serving people from diverse socio-economic backgrounds? - What are emerging or innovative models of governance and business practices that contribute to the resilience of arts organizations? - What best practices have arts organizations developed in the sharing of resources-including digital tools and technology platforms-for the creation and distribution of art, and for general business operations? - How have artists and organizations been able to build sustainable income streams around digital or "hybrid" delivery models? - How has the recovery of the nonprofit arts sector-and access to federal funding and resources during the pandemic-compared with recovery of the commercial arts sector?
+What factors are associated in particular with the resilience capability of arts organizations serving people from diverse socio-economic backgrounds? - What are emerging or innovative models of governance and business practices that contribute to the resilience of arts organizations? - What best practices have arts organizations developed in the sharing of resources-including digital tools and technology platforms-for the creation and distribution of art, and for general business operations?

-Artists and Other Cultural Workers (Including Culture-Bearers)
+Artists and Other Cultural Workers

 - What are the short- and long-term economic and labor effects of disruptions caused by the pandemic?
 How have these effects varied by demographic and geographic factors, by job type, and by artistic discipline? - With the arrival of COVID-19, what unique barriers and potential solutions have emerged for culture-bearers who may not consider themselves artists or arts workers, but who contribute to arts production and the creative economy? - What aspects of artists' competencies and professional training have contributed positively to sustainability for the sector?
-What are the effects of new types of artists' working arrangements on that sustainability? - How are professional training requirements for arts careers changing, and to what extent are those changes reflected in higher education? - How have access to technology and technology support altered artists' ways of working and/or training?
+What are the effects of new types of artists' working arrangements on that sustainability? - How has the growth of alternative professional development opportunities (e.g., artistestablished residency centers) changed the ways in which artists are trained and supported? - How have access to technology and technology support altered artists' ways of working?
 What are related equity issues, especially in communities with limited access?